 You can plant container-grown plants any time of year.
 Avoid planting during periods of drought or extreme heat.
 If you are planting a tree that was used indoors as a Christmas tree, plant it outdoors as soon as possible.

 Choose a sunny or lightly shaded location for your tree.
 An area with light morning shade will help prevent frost damage.
-Water deeply and mulch heavily immediately after planting using 2 to 3 inches of organic mulch.
+Water deeply and mulch heavily immediately after planting using 2 to 3 inches (5 to 7.5 cm.) of organic mulch.

 Balsam Fir Tree Care